ome/omero-ms-zarr/spec.md

         └── original          # Intermediate folders are permitted but not necessary │                 # and currently contain no extra metadata.
             └── 0
-                ├── .zgroup   # Each mask itself is also a multiscale image with the extra key ├── .zattrs   # "color".
+                ├── .zarray   # Each mask itself is a 5D array matching the highest resolution └── .zattrs   # of the related image and has an extra key, "color", with display information.
-                │
-                └── t.c.z.y.x # Chunks as above.

 ```